-Jajaja is a Mexican place on the same part of the Lower East Side where you’ll find Cervo’s, Dimes, and Kiki’s.
-Like those other restaurants, this place gets pretty lively - although all of the food is entirely vegan.
-They make things like nachos, fake-chorizo burritos, and tacos with ingredients like jackfruit and squash.
+Jajaja is a Mexican place on the same part of the Lower East Side where you’ll find Cervo’s and Kiki’s.
+Like those other restaurants, this place gets pretty busy - but the food here is entirely vegan.
+Jajaja makes things like nachos, fake-chorizo burritos, and tacos with ingredients like jackfruit and squash.
 The space itself isn’t very big, but it’s well-designed and sort of looks like a Southwestern-themed yoga studio.
 Think of this place as a Mexican spot for people who like By Chloe, and expect a wait on weekends.

 In Bed-Stuy, Toad Style is your neighborhood vegan junk food place.
-It’s where you go for non-meat sandwiches such as a mushroom banh mi and a Philly cheesesteak with almond cheese.
-The whole place has a subtle kung fu theme as well, and it feels like the sort of spot where you would have hung out with some friends after high school.
-Stop by for a quick lunch or pick something up for a dinner that you’ll eat on your couch.
+It’s where you go for non-meat sandwiches such as a mushroom banh mi and a cheesesteak with almond cheese.
+The whole place feels like the sort of spot where you would have hung out with some friends after high school, so stop by for a quick lunch or pick something up for a dinner that you’ll eat on your couch.

 If you aren’t a vegetarian and someone tries to sell you on Beyond Sushi, you might be a little skeptical.
 You might even throw a flip over a table or throw a chair at the wall when they tell you there’s no fish.
 But go ahead and try this all-vegetable sushi.
 It’s actually pretty good.
 We like the roll with mango and avocado.
 This is a counter service place, however, so come when you need a quick sit-down or take-out dinner that is definitely pretty healthy.

-Bunna Cafe does affordable vegan Ethiopian food in Bushwick.
+Bunna Cafe makes affordable Ethiopian food in Bushwick, and it’s all vegan.
 When you come here, count how many people you have in your party, and get a “feast” for that many.
-What you’ll receive is a big round plate with a bunch of different vegetable dishes along with some flat Ethiopian bread (injera) that you’ll use as a utensil.
-If you’re tired of forks, the experience can be liberating.
+What you’ll receive is a big round plate with a bunch of different vegetable dishes along with some flat Ethiopian bread (injera).
+Aside from the feast, we think you should try a vegan alcoholic milkshake or their spicy margarita.

-In some alternate universe, meat doesn’t exist and your average neighborhood place is a lot like Candle Cafe.
+In an alternate universe, meat doesn’t exist and your average neighborhood place is a lot like Candle Cafe.
 At Candle you can get a seitan cheeseburger or some spaghetti and “wheatballs.”
 They make a lot of dishes that traditionally have meat, but sub in tofu, seitan, and tempeh instead.
-The result isn’t bad.
-Also, the dining room is pretty nice.
-And while this place doesn’t make the cheapest vegetarian food, you could still do a weeknight dinner here.
-Bring your mom.
-She’ll be into it.
+Most things are in the $15-20 range, which means you can use it as your go-to weeknight spot or just hang out there on a weekend when you don’t feel like leaving the neighborhood.

-Hangawi is a vegetarian restaurant in K-Town where you check your shoes at the door.
-Obviously there’s no bulgogi or Korean fried chicken here, but there is a lot of tofu, and everything is very good.
+Hangawi is a vegetarian Korean restaurant in K-Town where you check your shoes at the door.
+There’s no bulgogi or fried chicken here, but there is a lot of tofu, and everything is very good.
 The menu is also fairly large, and you might just enjoy sitting on a pillow (they don’t have chairs) while you eat some stuffed mushrooms.

 There’s a lot of falafel in the city, and a lot of it is sad.
 Taïm’s is not.
 It’s small, hot, crispy, and it will temporarily improve your life.
 The fries here are also pretty good, but eat them quickly because they get soggy in their to-go container.
 And if you let this happen, you should know that you can be sued for negligence.
 Come here and pick up a sandwich (with one of three falafels) or a platter if you’re super hungry.
-There isn’t much seating at the West Village location, but the Nolita one has a little more room.
+Just know that there isn’t much seating.

-There’s just no way this can be healthier than meat.
-So if you started doing the whole herbivore thing because you thought your body might like you more, don’t count on By Chloe to make you feel like you’re good at making decisions.
+If you started doing the whole herbivore thing because you thought your body might like you more, don’t count on By Chloe to make you feel like you’re good at making decisions.
 If, on the other hand, you’re a vegetarian (or a vegan) who’s craving junk food, this is the place.
 And yes, okay, you can get a kale salad or a juice here, and these things are probably even healthy - but you can also get a vegan Whiskey BBQ Burger or some mac & cheese with shiitake “bacon.”
-This is why you come here, and that’s why there’s always a line.
+This is why you come here, and that’s why there’s usually a line at lunch.

-Unless you’re annoyingly picky, you’ll find something to eat at Westville.
-Most people can have a good, quick, casual dinner here.
+Unless you’re an alien who cannot digest human food, you’ll find something to eat at Westville.
 They do salads, sandwiches, burgers, and bigger things like a whole grilled trout.
-The most impressive part of the menu, however, is the list of veggie sides.
+The most impressive part of the menu, however, is the list of market sides.
 Every day they do things like cauliflower with tahini and plantains with cotija.
-It’s easy to make a meal of out the sides (and there are plenty to choose from), so a vegetarian shouldn’t have too much trouble eating here.
-The veggie burger also tastes like it’s deep-fried, so vegetarians rejoice.
+It’s easy to make a meal of out the sides (and there are plenty to choose from).